euc-dev/ws1-sdk-intelligence/docs/guides/custom-settings-integration.md

 }
 ```

-> For more details about the structure of the privacy configuration and its purpose, see [Android Telemetry Privacy Configuration](../Android/privacy-config.md) and [iOS Telemetry Privacy Configuration](../Apple/ios-privacy-config.md).
+> For more details on setting the WS1 SDK Custom Settings, see [setSDKControlConfig](../Android/crittercism.md#setsdkcontrolconfigconfig)